“Cuba meets Marrakech meets Paris in this hippy deluxe house (sleeps up to 12), set in a quiet medieval village near Girona”

 All rooms have bathrobes, toiletries and hairdryers, an extra special touch considering the budget rates.
 My only complaints would be that the rooms aren’t terribly well lit for the evening, and the sound from the square outside, where children play, carries.

-The hotel has its own organic vegetable patch plus chickens; 85% of the produce used is local and organic.
-I ate anchovies on toast with tapenade, followed by paella with chicken, prawns and baby octopus, and a tarte au citron to finish, although cheese was also on offer.
+We ate anchovies on toast with tapenade, followed by paella with chicken, prawns and baby octopus, and a tarte au citron to finish, although cheese was also on offer.
 It was all delicious, and the accompanying wine list has been carefully selected and includes mainly French and Spanish wines.

 Babies (0-1 years), Children (4-12 years)

 Most rooms can sleep one or more kids.
 Carmen fits up to 2 adults, 2 children on extra beds and 1 baby in a cot, and it has a hammock and outdoor terrace, giving you a bit of extra room.
 Kika can fit 2 adults, 1 child and 1 baby, Frida and Paco can each fit 1 additional bed or a baby cot, while 218 can only fit a baby cot.